Mortgage

 The same deduction limits apply to the interest paid on home equity loans and home equity lines of credit (HELOCs).
 If you’re a single taxpayer and the combined amount of your first mortgage and HELOC is less than $750,000, for example, you’re allowed to deduct the full amount of interest paid on both loans — but only if they were both used to build, buy or make improvements to your main or second home.

-A Mortgage Tax Credit Certificate (MCC) is a tax credit issued by the government directly to a homeowner that allows them to reduce their tax bill by a specific percentage of their mortgage interest.
-You may be eligible for a mortgage interest credit if you’re a first-time homebuyer, a military service member or are purchasing a home in an area targeted by the U.S. Department of Housing and Urban Affairs (HUD).
+A mortgage credit certificate (MCC) is a tax credit issued by the government directly to a homeowner that allows you to reduce your tax bill by a specific percentage of your mortgage interest.
+You may be eligible for a mortgage credit certificate if you’re a first-time homebuyer, a military service member or are purchasing a home in an area targeted by the U.S. Department of Housing and Urban Affairs (HUD).
 Targeted areas may have been identified as needing development or revitalization.

 Another one of the tax benefits of buying a home is the ability to deduct mortgage points you paid upfront when closing on your home purchase.
 One mortgage point, sometimes called a discount point, is equal to 1% of your loan amount.